ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 >
 > * How evidence is converted to a format suitable for appraisal

-Section {sec-dice-spdm} provides information on how evidence collected using DICE and SPDM protocols is added to the Accepted Claims Map.
+{{sec-dice-spdm}} provides information on how evidence collected using DICE and SPDM protocols is added to the Accepted Claims Map.